Ananya-a/Ananya-a/README.md

 <h2>👩🏻‍💻About Me</h2>

 <p align="left">I am currently pursuing my bachelor's degree majoring in Computer Science (CSE) from Sahyadri College of Engineering and Management, India.
 I'm learning how to code.
-Feel free to explore my repositories and reach out to me to discuss any opportunities or ideas Thank you for visiting my profile!<br /><br><br>- 📚 I'm currently learning Python<br>- ⚡ In my leisure time, I find joy in painting, playing badminton, and traveling<br>
+Feel free to explore my repositories and reach out to me to discuss any opportunities or ideas.
+Thank you for visiting my profile!<br /><br><br>- 📚 I'm currently learning Python<br>- ⚡ In my leisure time, I find joy in painting, playing badminton, and traveling<br>
 - 💻 Check out my Portfolio <a href="https://ananyadharmaraj.carrd.co/">🔗</a> <br />
 <!-- - 📫 How to reach me ananyaarikere@gmail.com -->
 - 📫 How to reach me <a href="mailto:ananyaarikere@gmail.com" style="color: blue;">ananyaarikere@gmail.com</a>